 The Thinkpad has a lot of special keys (or key-combinations), e.g. to configure the brightness, the volume, …

 Some of them (e.g. brightness) already work, but it’d be nice to have some additional on-screen information, other don’t do anything without further configuration.
-(A special case is the hibernate button that I’ve mentioned earlier, because it is configured via ACPI handlers and not in X)

 I used the desktop-independent xbindkeys tool (from the identically named debian package) to support those keys.
 The xbindkeys-config utility is really handy to modify xbindkey’s configuration file, ~/.xbindkeysrc.
 However, for xbindkeys-config to work you need a ~/.xbindkeysrc file (it may even be empty) or it’ll crash, so just execute